Bedrock-OSS/bedrock-wiki/docs/blocks/redstone-components.md

 However, it is important to remember that a block's functionality is not determined by its appearance so there can be exceptions.
 For example, despite being full and opaque, observers are [insulators](#redstone-insulators) so will not conduct redstone.

 In the diagram below, the powered repeater on the left is strongly powering the concrete block.
-Given that concrete is a redstone conductor, the repeater to the right of it is connected to the circuit and also become powered.
+Given that concrete is a redstone conductor, the repeater to the right of it is connected to the circuit and also becomes powered.

 <WikiImage
     src="/assets/images/blocks/redstone-components/conductor.png"